nic335/Axiscope/README.md

 AxisScope is a specialized tool designed to simplify the XY calibration process for multi-tool 3D printers using camera-assisted alignment.
 It provides a streamlined interface for:

 - Manual XY calibration using camera feedback
-- Quick and precise T0 center alignment
+- Quick and precise T0 - Tn alignment
-- Easy tool position capture and comparison
-- Rapid switching between tools for offset calibration
+- No calculation required, It just does its magic and tell you the offset.

 <img src="media/axiscope.png" alt="Alt text" width="500"/>